 Is it production-ready?

-No, and that’s not the point.
-There’s no high availability, no load balancing, no automated backups.
-If Oracle’s Sydney data centre has a bad day, my sites go down.
+No. There’s no redundancy, no automated backups, no load balancing.
+If Oracle’s Sydney data centre has a problem, the sites go down.

 What’s next

-A proper backup strategy for the Forgejo data and any persistent app databases.
-Right now, if the infra server dies, I lose my repos, which is not ideal.
+A backup strategy for the Forgejo data and any persistent databases.
+If the git server dies, the repos go with it.